 Some species show fantastic symmetry of the rosette.
 Orostachys spinosa is of note, as the leaf pattern follows a Fibonacci sequence.

 As with most similar genera of Crassulaceae, Orostachys survive in fairly poor soil, so long as it is well-draining.
-The species are very cold-hardy and can withstand temperatures to -30° F (-34° C).
+The species are very cold-hardy and can withstand temperatures down to -30° F (-34° C).
 Allow soil to dry to the touch between waterings, and avoid getting water on the rosettes.
 Orostachys requires some bright light.
 These plants don't tolerate high humidity well.
 They grow actively in spring and summer.

 Orostachys self-propagates through offshoots and given time.
 One plant will form a dense mat of many.
 Propagation is primarily through offset separation.

 To separate an offset, remove soil from the offset's base to find the stolon (thick root which attaches the pup to the mother plant).
 It is best to use an offset that has already established some roots of its own.
 Cut the stolon close to the pup (to discourage roots growing from the stolon).
 Place the offset into a small pot with well-draining, sandy soil.
 Do not water until new growth is noted.

 Pruning: In general, this is an excellent plant to forget about.
 Leave it in a bright sunny location and water very sparingly.
 Water in the morning to prevent water from remaining on the leaves during the night.
 Remove any dead leaves from rosettes, as they invite rot and insects.
 When a rosette has flowered, it will die shortly.

 Problems: In the event of an unhealthy plant, the first thing to examine is your watering habits.
 The most common problem is root rot due to overwatering.
 If the soil is too wet, don't hope it will safely dry out so long as you don't water it for a while.
 Replace the soil immediately.